+ SUBSIDISED RENTAL HOUSING FOR LOCAL PUBLIC SERVANTS, BALATONFÜRED

 Project year 2024

-The seasonal nature of usage poses a significant challenge for the settlements around Lake Balaton, hindering the region’s continuous development.
-To address this issue, we have designed residential buildings suitable for year-round use, providing attractive housing opportunities for professionals operating the area’s public services.
-Our goal was to strengthen the functioning of educational, healthcare, and cultural institutions by retaining skilled workforce.
+For the settlements around Lake Balaton, seasonal use poses a significant challenge, hindering the region’s continuous development.
+To address this issue, we have designed residential buildings that promote year-round use and provide attractive housing opportunities for professionals operating the region’s public services.
+Our goal was to strengthen the operation of educational, healthcare, and cultural institutions by retaining skilled workers.

-During the design of the residential buildings, we placed special emphasis on sustainability.
-The site includes three buildings: two of them house a total of 16 service apartments, while the third building contains market-rate apartments for sale.
+Sustainability was a key focus in designing the residential buildings.
+The site includes three buildings: two of them accommodate a total of 16 service apartments, while the third contains market-rate apartments.
 The buildings were designed with an east-west orientation to ensure optimal sunlight exposure and minimize summer overheating.
-The access balconies and terraces provide shading, complemented by built-in aluminum shutters and climbing vegetation on the façade.
+The corridors and balconies provide shading, complemented by built-in aluminum shutters and climbing plants on the façade.
 Due to the high groundwater level, the buildings were designed without basements, reducing earthworks and construction costs.